 This advice is true of any partnership, but it’s especially noteworthy in pregnancy, as hormones are changing rapidly.
 The best part of a strong partnership is the security you have in the relationship.
 You should be comfortable spending time alone, knowing that you’ll come back as an even better partner.
-Show spousal support by encouraging your partner to participate hobbies they enjoy or to treat themselves to whatever quiet time they find most beneficial.
+Show spousal support by encouraging your partner to participate in hobbies he or she enjoys or to treat him or herself to whatever quiet time he/she finds most beneficial.
 That could be yoga, a facial, a walk in the park, or a massage.
 Sometimes the most loving thing you can do is let your partner take over the bedroom for a self-indulgent nap.

 This show of support in pregnancy diffuses tension and stops arguments before they begin.

 You know your partner pretty well at this point, but there is always room to improve communication.
 Go beyond not making assumptions, as mentioned earlier.
 Proactively share your thoughts.
 Tell your spouse why you decided to change your morning routine.
 There’s no way for a spouse to know that you get headaches and feel clouded in the morning unless you tell them.

 Similarly, communicate your intentions.
 You cooked salmon tonight because it’s good for the baby’s development, and the Omega-3 can boost the mood of your partner.
 There are little ways that you show your partner that you love them each day.
 Communicating your intentions ensures the love is received.
 It also mitigates the risk of a stressful fight if your spousal support isn’t perceived the way you intended for it to be.

 And, most importantly, communicate your love.
 Tell your partner that you love them and why.
 Let them know that you’re excited to have them as your partner in parenthood.
 It’s all too easy to forget these simple truths when you’re awash in emotion.